 12 Filling the Void: 2013 Physician Outlook and Practice Trends.
 Jackson Healthcare.

-14 NY Times.
-Half of Doctors Listed as Serving Medicaid Patients Are Unavailable, Investigation Finds; December 8, 2014
+14 New York Times.
+Half of Doctors Listed as Serving Medicaid Patients Are Unavailable, Investigation Finds; December 8, 2014.

 16 Kaiser Family Foundation; Medicare Advantage 2014 Spotlight.